emmamme/UTutor/README.md

 __5. Like and Dislike a Tutor__

 In the search result, a tutor can be liked or disliked.
 Number of likes and dislikes are recorded in database.

+__5. Responsive design for Some pages__

+With the help of Bootstrap, we made some pages including adminDashboard.html and index.html responsive.